redaelhail/portfolio/content/blog/regularization/index.md

                 Loss = task loss + ∑(Norm(weight))

-Since the optimizer tries to minimize the loss function, then the second term will be minimized.
-If the norm used is L1 (Lasso) then the weights are pushed towards zero, wich creates more sparcity in the model.
-On the other hand, if the norm is L2 (Ridge) which is also called weight decay, then it tends to spread out the weight evenly and less likely to push them towards zero.
+Since the optimizer seeks to minimize the loss function, the second term will consequently be minimized.
+If the norm used is L1 (Lasso), then the weights are pushed towards zero, creating more sparsity in the model.
+On the other hand, if the norm is L2 (Ridge), also known as weight decay, it tends to distribute the weights evenly and is less likely to force them towards zero.

-In essence, this implies that the model complexity will be lower.
+Essentially, this implies that the model complexity will be lower.
 How?
-Imagine a model weight is now equal to zero.
-Then all connections from the previous layer to this neuron have no effect on the model output, with this  only the neurons that have the most impact on the output are kept.
+Consider a scenario where a model weight is now zero.
+Consequently, all connections from the previous layer to this neuron have no effect on the model output.
+Consequently, only the neurons with the most significant impact on the output are retained.

 ### 2. **Dropout**